 Watch How to Make Crispy Baked Chicken Wings:

-You’ll never believe these chicken wings were baked in the oven!
-Super easy, crispy skin, and meat that falls off the bone.
+You’ll never believe these baked chicken wings were made in the oven!
+Super easy, crispy skin, meat that falls off the bone, and covered in a sensational dry rub.

 Ingredients